0Pavlov/Minecraft-Lang-Assist/README.md

 # How to use

-  -Since it's not converted to any universal executable format you need to have Python interpeter installed on your device.
+  - Since it's not converted to any universal executable format you need to have Python interpeter installed on your device.

 ### PC: Python itself, any IDE that supports Python

 ### Android: PyDroid3

-  -Extract the lang file from the mod archive\folder.
+  - Extract the lang file from the mod archive\folder.

-  -Place the file to the same folder as script in (replace the test file).
+  - Place the file to the same folder as script in (replace the test file).
 (For files that have different name from en_us.json you have to replace file name in the script manually).

-  -Start script (it will ask u what to do with each name-component of the file).
+  - Start script (it will ask u what to do with each name-component of the file).

-  -After u done, it will rewrite the file according to your changes.
+  - After u done, it will rewrite the file according to your changes.